kentwynn/baw-master-tool/README.md

 # Installation

-## To install BAW Master Tool, follow these steps:
+## To online install BAW Master Tool, follow these steps:

 - Open the Chrome Web Store in your browser.
 - Search for "BAW Master Tool" in the search bar or [download from Chrome Webstore](https://chrome.google.com/webstore/detail/jmdhdbkomcnoajghlfoldjgfaajnbkaj/preview?hl=en&authuser=0).
 - Click on the "Add to Chrome" button next to the BAW Master Tool extension.
 - Confirm the installation by clicking on the "Add Extension" button in the pop-up window.

+## To offline install BAW Master Tool, follow these steps:

+- Open the Extension Management page by navigating to chrome://extensions.
+- The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.
+- Enable Developer Mode by clicking the toggle switch next to Developer mode.
+- Clone the package from responsitory - The package will following the [Github packgage](https://github.com/kentwynn/baw-master-tool) after cloned to your local machine storage.
+- Click the LOAD UNPACKED button and select the extension directory.

 # Usage